 - A primary residence, owned by a natural person or a special trust, used for domestic residential purposes, where the proceeds do not exceed R2 million.
-Where the proceeds exceed R2 million, the exclusion is R1,5 million (2006: R1 million) of the calculated capital - Personal use assets, not used for the carrying on of a trade - Lump sums from insurance and retirement benefits.
-This exclusion does not apply to second-hand policies - Small business assets, limited to R750 000 (2007 : R500 000)
+Where the proceeds exceed R2 million, the exclusion is R1,5 million (2006: R1 million) of the calculated capital gain. - Personal use assets, not used for the carrying on of a trade - Lump sums from insurance and retirement benefits.
+This exclusion does not apply to second-hand policies - Small business assets or an interest in a small business, limited to R900 000 (2010: R750 000) if certain requirements are met, including: - the gross asset value of the business is less than R5 million - the natural person was a sole proprietor, partner or at least 10% shareholder for at least five years, is at least 55 years old, or suffers from ill-health, is infirm or deceased - Compensation, prizes and donations to certain PBO's - Assets used by registered micro businesses for business purposes